• Skip to primary navigation

 What onions are best?

 • Part of this recipe's magic is the tender caramelized onions.
-I like a sweet onion variety (like vidalia) to complement the fresh spring flavors of the recipe.
+I like a sweet onion variety (like Vidalia) to complement the fresh spring flavors of the recipe.

 • However, if I'm honest, I used yellow when making it for these photographs and it turned out just great!